faranalytics/data_science_project/INTRODUCTION.md

 ```

 #### Run the pipeline module named `package`.
 The example project contains a pipeline defined in `__main__.py`.
-You can run the pipeline by running the module.
+You can run the pipeline by running the installed `package` module.
 It uses the [papermill](https://papermill.readthedocs.io/en/latest/index.html) package to run the contents of `/project/package/methods/notebooks/main.ipynb`.
 It prints the first 10 lines of the iris dataset to the console.
 ```bash
 python -m package
 ```